Ajanta Caves: History

-The Ajanta Caves are generally agreed to have been made in two distinct phases, the first during the 2nd century BCE to 1st century CE, and a second several centuries later.
+The Ajanta Caves are generally agreed to have been made in two distinct phases; first during the 2nd century BCE to 1st century CE, and second several centuries later.

 The caves consist of 36 identifiable foundations, some of them discovered after the original numbering of the caves from 1 through 29.
 The later-identified caves have been suffixed with the letters of the alphabet, such as 15A, identified between originally numbered caves 15 and 16.
-The cave numbering is a convention of convenience, and does not reflect the chronological order of their construction.
+The cave numbering is a convention of convenience and does not reflect the chronological order of their construction.

-Caves of the first (Satavahana) period
+Caves of the first period (Satavahana)

-The earliest group consists of caves 9, 10, 12, 13 and 15A.
-The murals in these caves depict stories from the Jatakas.
+The earliest group consists of caves 9, 10, 12, 13 and 15 A. The murals in these caves depict stories from the Jatakas.
 Later caves reflect the artistic influence of the Gupta period, but there are differing opinions on which century in which the early caves were built.
-According to Walter Spink, they were made during the period 100 BCE to 100 CE, probably under the patronage of the Hindu Satavahana dynasty (230 BCE – c.
-220 CE) who ruled the region.
+According to Walter Spink, they were made during the period 100 BCE to 100 CE, probably under the patronage of the Satavahana dynasty (230 BCE – 220 CE) who ruled the region.
 Other datings prefer the period of the Maurya Empire (300 BCE to 100 BCE).
 Of these, caves 9 and 10 are stupa containing worship halls of chaitya-griha form, and caves 12, 13, and 15A are vihāras (see the architecture section below for descriptions of these types).
 The first Satavahana period caves lacked figurative sculpture, emphasizing the stupa instead.

 According to Spink, once the Satavahana period caves were made, the site was not further developed for a considerable period until the mid-5th century.
 However, the early caves were in use during this dormant period, and Buddhist pilgrims visited the site, according to the records left by Chinese pilgrim Faxian around 400 CE.